gpsvncl/ETC_CNN/README.md

 ### Some modification

 Some modification
-1.There is no padding in payload.
+1. There is no padding in payload.
-2.More comments in source code.
+2. More comments in source code.

 ### Useful tool